geopandas/geopandas/doc/source/about/roadmap.md

 The GeoPandas community is currently working together with the R-spatial community that has already exposed `S2` in an R counterpart of GeoPandas `sf` on Python bindings for `S2`, that should be used as a secondary geometry engine in GeoPandas.

+### Lighter-weight geospatial I/O

+In order to support lighter-weight installations of GeoPandas that do not depend on heavier and difficult to install libraries such as GDAL, additional I/O libraries should be developed and integrated into GeoPandas as optional dependencies.
+These should be simpler to install and not require binary dependencies, which would lower the barrier to entry for GeoPandas users that need basic I/O support for a limited number of GIS formats such as ESRI Shapefiles or GeoPackages.